abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-03-30-My-2-Cents-on-Coding-Interview-Preparation.md

 All these programmes follow the same money making strategy - plans where they take a cut out of your first year's pay or pay thousands of dollars upfront.

-I'd advice you to stay away from these programs - you CAN do it on your own.
+I'd advise you to **stay FAR away from these programs - you CAN do it on your own.**

 #